medic/cht-docs/content/en/contribute/code/workflow.md

   3. If the issue fails AT then notify the original developer and move the issue back to "In progress".
   4. Once the issue passes AT notify the original developer and move the issue to "Ready to merge"
   5. The developer will then "Squash and Merge" the PR, delete the PR branch and, if a backport is required cherry-pick the merged commit back to the release branches it's required in.
+  6. Check if there is an e2e test for the feature, if aplicable.
-  6. Close the issue which will move it to Done
+  7. Close the issue, which will move it to `Done`

 ### Release Testing
-We have a release [testing project](https://github.com/medic/cht-release-testing) with major workflows.
-Most issues will have a step-by-step description or a link to some details and are labelled.
-At release tesing time, we create a [project board](https://github.com/medic/cht-release-testing#generating-a-project-board-for-testing-a-release) with all issues labelled 'release'.
+We have a release [testing repository](https://github.com/medic/cht-release-testing) with major workflows.
+Most issues will have a step-by-step description or a link to some details for execution.
+At release tesing time, create a [project board](https://github.com/medic/cht-release-testing#generating-a-project-board-for-testing-a-release) with all issues labelled 'release'.
+Start testing following instuctions on the ticket.
+If the test passes, move it to `pass` and if it fails,move it to `fail`, raise an issue and notify the team.
+A decision will be made whether to halt the release (blocker) or schedule the fix for the next release.

 ### Migrating